 - Deploy to servers

-Tools in the DevOps arena are vulnerable to challenges due to the fast-changing nature of this space and the presence of newly developed tools.
-But the versatility of Jenkins is helping cement its position as one of the best CI/CD tools, at least for the near future.
+Tools in the DevOps arena are vulnerable to challenges due to the fast-changing nature of this space as well as the continuous inflow of newly developed tools.
+But the versatility of Jenkins is cementing its position as one of the best CI/CD tools, at least for the near future.